Esther Boise Van Deman: Education and career

 In 1901 Van Deman travelled to Rome, assisted by her mentor Kelsey, to gather further material on the Vestal Virgins.
 The House of the Vestal Virgins was being excavated at the time and Van Deman regularly observed the dig and examined the finds.
 She returned to America in 1903 to become an associate professor at Goucher College teaching Latin and classical archaeology.
 In 1905 she returned to Rome.
-In 1906 she won a Carnegie Institution fellowship, which allowed her to study with the School of Classical Studies for three years.
+In 1906 she won a Carnegie Institution fellowship, which allowed her to study with the American School of Classical Studies in Rome for three years.
 She was the third woman to have been awarded this fellowship.

 From 1910 to 1925 she was an associate of the Carnegie Institution in Washington, D.C.
 Between 1925 and 1930 she taught Roman archaeology at the University of Michigan.

 Her life's work centered around the analysis of building materials to establish a chronology of construction on ancient sites.
 In 1907, while attending a lecture in the Atrium Vestae in Rome, Van Deman noticed that the bricks blocking up a doorway differed from those of the structure itself and showed that such differences in building materials provided a key to the chronology of ancient structures.
 The Carnegie Institution published her preliminary findings in The Atrium Vestae (1909).
 Van Deman extended her research to other kinds of concrete and brick construction and published "Methods of Determining the Date of Roman Concrete Monuments" in The American Journal of Archaeology.
 Her basic methodology, with few modifications, became standard procedure in Roman archaeology.
 During her time in Rome up to 1925 she took many photographs of her work to record archaeology.
 Van Deman's major work, written after she retired and settled in Rome, was The Building of the Roman Aqueducts (1934).
 She died in Rome, Italy, on May 3, 1937.
 She is buried in the Protestant Cemetery in Rome, near the Porta Ostiense.
 At the time of her death, Van Deman was at work on a monograph-length study of Roman construction.
 Her work was completed and published by Marion Elizabeth Blake (1882–1961).

 Van Deman's nephew, Ralph Van Deman Magoffin (1874–1942), published a study of the Italian city of Praeneste.
 His interest in archaeology may have been sparked by his aunt.